Clinical Child Psychology Graduate Program

 Students can complete course work, practicum requirements, and research requirements for the doctoral degree in 4 years of full-time study followed by a 1-year doctoral clinical internship at an approved site, although some students take longer.
 Students are expected to, and indeed want to, participate maximally in research and clinical experiences to ensure the breadth of their training.
 An empirically-based master’s thesis (if not obtained prior to admission), qualifying examination, and doctoral dissertation are formal milestones of research progress in addition to regular evaluation in courses, clinical practica, and annual faculty reviews.

-The Director of the Program serves as the official Academic Advisor for all students in the program.
-As such, the Director bears responsibility for assisting the student in course selection, articulating career goals, assisting with program requirements (e.g., internship applications), and designing experiences consonant with career goals.
+The Director of Clinical Training (DCT) serves as the official Academic Advisor for all students in the program.
+As such, the DCT bears responsibility for assisting the student in course selection, articulating career goals, assisting with program requirements (e.g., internship applications), and designing experiences consonant with career goals.
 Each student in the Clinical Child Psychology Program also selects a Research Advisor who provides individualized guidance with regard to course selection, developing and articulating career goals, and designing experiences consonant with career goals.

 Admission to Graduate Studies